 - Option Pricing and Higher Order Moments, “Advances in Quantitative Finance and Accounting.”
 Volume 10, 2002.

 - Gregory, J., Fink, J., Stump, E., Twigg, J., Rogers, J., Baran, D., Fung, N. and Young, S., 2016.
 Application of multi-robot systems to disaster-relief scenarios with limited communication.
 In Field and Service Robotics (pp. 639-653).
 Springer International Publishing.

 - Piekarski, B., Sadler, B., Young, S., Nothwang, W. & Rao, R. 2016, April.
 Research and Vision for Intelligent Systems for 2025 and Beyond.
 Small Wars Journal.

 Sean Yun, Ph.D.Read more

-Dr. Sean Yun is an Adjunct Professor of the Department of Electrical and Computer Engineering at The George Washington University in Washington, DC.
+Dr. Sean Yun is an Adjunct Professor for the School of Engineering and Applied Science at The George Washington University in Washington, DC.
 He has over 15 years of industry experience in wireless and wired communications technologies.
 At the U.S. Federal Communications Commission (FCC) headquarters in Washington, DC, Dr. Yun serves as the Deputy Division Chief in the Office of Engineering and Technology and leads multiple teams of engineers and computer scientists focusing on next-generation telecommunication technology standards, recommendations, policies, and regulations.
 Dr. Yun holds a Ph.D. in Engineering Management and a M.S. in Electrical Engineering from The George Washington University, and a B.S. degree in Electrical Engineering with an emphasis on communication systems from the University of California, San Diego.